-As at 30 June 2022, the net loss for shares is affected, through the fair value measurement, by the amount of RON 29,400,590 received from Germina Agribusiness S.A. as a result of the share capital decrease according to the Decision of the Shareholders' Extraordinary General Meeting no. 63 of 10 January 2022 and by the amount of RON 18,988,140 received from Avicola Bucureşti S.A. as a result of the participation of SIF Muntenia S.A. in the own share buyback programme initiated by Avicola Bucureşti S.A.
+The net loss for shares as at 30 September 2022 is affected, through the fair value measurement, by the amount of RON 29,400,590 received from Germina Agribusiness S.A. as a result of the share capital decrease according to the Decision of the Shareholders' Extraordinary General Meeting no. 63 of 10 January 2022 and by the amount of RON 18,988,140 received from Avicola Bucureşti S.A. as a result of the participation of SIF Muntenia S.A. in the own share buyback programme initiated by Avicola Bucureşti S.A.